CarloV/cuffs/README.md

 ### Proxies

-As seen in the examples the usage of proxies doesn't affect the syntaxis.
+As seen in the examples very much above the usage of proxies doesn't affect the syntaxis.
 It only solidifies your cuffs.

 ### Custom Types